Connecting inFlow to Xero

 Cost of goods sold: You’ll need to tell inFlow which Xero account to update when it pushes the total Cost of Goods Sold value from inFlow to Xero.

-Adjustments/other costs account: This can be any direct costs type account but we recommend selecting + Create inFlow Adjustment Account from the settings page.
-This account is used to balance out the Inventory Asset account, and also to track cost value of inFlow’s non-stocked items.
-This is also the account we use to set the Product Purchases account in Xero for non-stocked / services items.
+Adjustments/other costs account: This can be any direct costs type account, but we recommend selecting + Create inFlow Adjustment Account from the settings page.
+This account is used to balance out the Inventory Asset account and also to track the cost value of inFlow’s non-stocked items.
+This is also the account we use to set the Product Purchases to account in Xero for non-stocked / service items.

 Payment push: This should only be enabled if inFlow is your only source of updating payments for purchase orders.
 If payment push is disabled, marking a purchase order as paid in inFlow will not mark it as paid in Xero.

 Depending on what payment method you have, inFlow will push the payment to Xero’s Cash or Check account or Credit Card account.
 A blank payment method will default to the Credit Card account.
 The table below shows which payment will go under each account.

 Note: inFlow does not push Vendor Credit – any payments made with vendor credit will not be pushed to Xero.